 The photo shows a Digitrax Zephyr all-in-one DCC starter unit.
 If you are serious about model railroading, it's best to start out with Digital Command Control.
 If you've selected O as your scale, check out the other digital control options available to you.
 At the very least make sure that the locomotives you buy are "DCC Ready."

 Form Follows Function

 Model railroading is as much an art as an engineering discipline.
-I've seen one fellow posting on model railroad forums refer to his layout as a “kinetic sculpture”, and this is a completely accurate description of what we do.
+One serious model railroader refers to his layout as a “kinetic sculpture”, and this is a completely accurate description.
 A model railroad layout is a sculpture in motion.
 This is what distinguishes it from most other art forms.Continue to 9 of 12 below.

 09 of 12